-Section 43201(c) is not the only provision in this package that is of concern to our organizations, and there are some provisions on which we will undoubtedly disagree with each other.
-However, when it comes to this provision, we are united.
-You must reject this sweeping proposal.
+When it comes to preemption of state laws on artificial intelligence, we are united in opposition.
 Americans deserve both meaningful federal protections and the ability of their states to lead in advancing safety, fairness, and accountability when AI systems cause harm.